ranyeh24/inazuma-tailwind/README.md

 ![Preview image](./assets/img/preview.png)

 This is a responsive landing page template for a company built with Tailwind CSS.
-It comes with a refreshing design, fully customizable and all essetial elements that needed to launch a complete website.
+It comes with a refreshing design, fully customizable and all essential elements that needed to launch a complete website.
 This project is created to practice and improve my Tailwind CSS skill.

 ## Description